JackSzwergold/Writing/memories/Friendly High-Functioning Teenage Girl.md

-# Friendly Teenaged High-Functioning Girl
+# Friendly High-Functioning Teenage Girl
 ## About the time I was waiting for the bus in 2017 or so.

 She ran across the street to the bus stop to meet someone at the bus stop.
 That person looked like an older version than her.